-I am highly qualified and dedicated teacher with more than 15 years of experience in tutoring students of all ages and levels of education, including undergraduate and graduate schools.
+I am a highly qualified and dedicated teacher with more than 15 years of experience in tutoring students of all ages and levels of education, including undergraduate and graduate students.
 My strengths lie in my ability to understand how students learn and I have decided to dedicate my time towards educating the upcoming generation.
 I am most interested in changing the way my students perceive themselves when approaching math.
-I really care about my students, as their success is one of the main ... [more]
+I really care about my students, as their success is one of the m... [more]

 The approach I give to this subject doesn't differ too much with that for other Algebra levels.
 Making sure students have the fundamentals of Algebra when assessment takes place during first lesson is my major concern.
 From there on is a matter of building up on new concepts.
 Building blocks is what Algebra is about.

 If the student does not have the fundamentals of Algebra, this is the moment to reinforce concepts before moving on with the Algebra 2 syllabus.
 Important concepts such as quadratic functions and their applications in real world problems are covered in Algebra 2.
 Introduction to probabilities and statistics are also covered here.
 Concepts and Algebra properties learned in Algebra 1 are continuously applied in solving Algebra 2 problems.
 Algebra 2 is also a gateway to Pre-Calculus which makes this subject an interesting bridge to higher level math subjects.